-A liability waiver can be best described as a legal contract between the organiser(s) of the activity and the participant.
-By signing it, the participant acknowledges that they’re aware of inherent risks they undertake when taking part in the activity and they agree that the service provider won’t be held responsible for any injuries that occur in the course of the activity.
+A liability waiver is a legal contract between the organiser(s) of the activity and the participant.
+By signing a waiver, you as the participant acknowledge that you’re aware of inherent risks you undertake when taking part in the activity.
+Further to this, you also agree that the service provider won’t be held responsible for any injuries that occur in the course of the activity.

 I’ve signed a liability waiver agreement but I’ve been injured.
 Can I still make a claim for compensation?